 Empathy maps are similar to persona maps but focus on deliberately creating empathy for your customers.
-We define empathy maps on our QuestionPro article as: “An empathy map is a template that organizes a user’s behaviors and feelings to create a sense of empathy between the user and your team.
-The empathy map represents a principal user and helps teams better understand their motivations, concerns, and user experience.”
+An empathy map is a template that organizes a user’s behaviors and feelings to create a sense of empathy between the user and your team.
+The empathy map represents a principal user and helps teams better understand their motivations, concerns, and user experience.

-The “do” and “think” sections focus on the actions that your customer takes and how they feel about the general usability, which help expose their functional needs of the product/service.
+The “do” and “think” sections focus on the actions your customer takes and how they feel about the general usability, which help expose their functional needs of the product/service.

-With the ability to target so many important customer needs, creating an empathy map is a great way to organize your needs and also target new solutions for your customer experience.
+With the ability to target so many important customer needs, creating an empathy map is a great way to organize your needs and target new solutions for your customer experience.

 Stakeholder mapping is one of the more unique ways of addressing user needs because it doesn’t relate only to the consumer but also to the stakeholding interests in your business.
 Stakeholder mapping is the process of identifying, diagramming, and prioritizing stakeholders by analyzing their influence and interest in a project.
 Stakeholders are mapped on a four-quadrant matrix with increasing interest and influence.